 Algorithm – A set of criteria or rules used to rank websites in search results.
 Often referred to as the Google Search Algorithm.

 Analytics – The collection and analysis of data.
-Most people collect data about traffic coming to their website including number of visitors, pages visited and so forth using Google Analytics.
+Most people collect data about traffic coming to their website including the number of visitors, pages visited, and so forth using Google Analytics.

 Anchor Text – The clickable text of a link.

 Authority – The overall authority a website has based on a range of factors such as popularity, traffic, backlinks, social media shares, and so forth.
 The more popular a website is, the more authority it has.
 An authoritative site in its niche that is well established with a great user experience and fantastic content.

 Bounce Rate – The percentage of people that leave a site without visiting any other pages.